 My biggest inspiration is my father.
-The quotation below really sums things up.
+The below quotation is one that particularly resonates with me.

 “My father often used to talk about that old proverb, “Even a stopped clock is right twice a day”.
 In other words, everybody you meet has something to teach you – if you take the trouble to find it.
 The most unlikely person can enlighten your life.
 That’s tremendously important for the self-worth of the people you meet, as well as your own.